Pakistan: Classical period

-The western regions of Pakistan became part of Achaemenid Empire around 517 BCE.
+The western regions of Pakistan became a part of the Achaemenid Empire around 517 BCE.
 In 326 BCE, Alexander the Great conquered the region by defeating various local rulers, most notably, the King Porus, at Jhelum.
 Among the major powers that ruled the region were the Mauryas (322–185 BCE), during which Ashoka the Great extended the empire.
-The Indo-Greek Kingdom founded by Demetrius of Bactria (180–165 BCE) included Gandhara and Punjab and reached its greatest extent under Menander (165–150 BCE), prospering the Greco-Buddhist culture in the region.
+The Indo-Greek Kingdom founded by Demetrius of Bactria (180–165 BCE) included Gandhara and Punjab and reached its greatest extent under Menander (165–150 BCE), allowing the Greco-Buddhist culture in the region to prosper.
 Taxila had one of the earliest universities and centres of higher education in the world, which was established during the late Vedic period in the 6th century BCE.
-The ancient university was documented by the invading forces of Alexander the Great and was also recorded by Chinese pilgrims in the 4th or 5th century CE.
+The ancient university was documented by the invading forces of Alexander the Great and recorded by Chinese pilgrims in the 4th or 5th century CE.
 At its zenith, the Rai dynasty (489–632 CE) ruled Sindh and the surrounding territories.

 Medieval period

-The Arab conqueror Muhammad ibn Qasim conquered Sindh and some regions of Punjab in 711 CE.
+Makran came under Muslim rule in the 7th century CE when it was conquered and a garrison was established under Mu'awiya I (r.
+661–680).
+The Arab general Muhammad ibn Qasim conquered Sindh and some regions of Punjab in 711 CE.
 The Pakistan government's official chronology claims this as the time when the foundation of Pakistan was laid.
 The early medieval period (642–1219 CE) witnessed the spread of Islam in the region.
 Before the arrival of Islam beginning in the 8th century, the region of Pakistan was home to a diverse plethora of faiths, including Hinduism, Buddhism, Jainism and Zoroastrianism.
 During this period, Sufi missionaries played a pivotal role in converting a majority of the regional population to Islam.
-Upon the defeat of the Turk and Hindu Shahi dynasties which governed the Kabul Valley, Gandhara, and western Punjab in the 7th to 11th centuries CE, several successive Muslim empires ruled over the region, including the Ghaznavid Empire (975–1187 CE), the Ghorid Kingdom, and the Delhi Sultanate (1206–1526 CE).
+Upon the defeat of the Turk and Hindu Shahi dynasties which governed the Kabul Valley, Gandhara, and western Punjab in the 7th to 11th centuries CE, several successive Muslim empires ruled over the region, including the Ghaznavid Empire (975–1187 CE), the Ghorid Empire, and the Delhi Sultanate (1206–1526 CE).
 The Lodi dynasty, the last of the Delhi Sultanate, was replaced by the Mughal Empire (1526–1857 CE).